Joseph Y. Yun

-Joseph Yuosang Yun is a retired American diplomat, most recently serving as the acting U.S. Ambassador to South Korea.
+Joseph Yuosang Yun is an American retired diplomat, most recently serving as the acting U.S. Ambassador to South Korea.
 His previous assignment was as U.S. Special Presidential Envoy for Compact Negotiations, appointed in March 2022 by President Joe Biden to negotiate amendments to the Compact of Free Association (CFA), the agreement governing the relationship between the United States and the Freely Associated States (FAS) of the Federated States of Micronesia, the Republic of the Marshall Islands, and Palau.

 A 33-year career diplomat and negotiator, Yun is an expert on Asia-Pacific affairs, having served multiple tours throughout the region and within the State Department.
 Previous assignments include U.S. Special Representative for North Korea Policy, U.S. Ambassador to Malaysia, and Principal Deputy Assistant Secretary in the State Department Bureau of East Asian and Pacific Affairs, He is recognized as one of the nation's leading experts on North Korea, as well as on broader East Asian policy.